Manage data links

 How do I get rid of the red frames in my Excel worksheets?

-A red frame around a linked range indicates that there no open presentations with links to that range.
-It doesn't necessarily mean that there are no elements linking to that data range.
+A red frame around a linked range indicates a disconnected data link, meaning that there no open presentations with data links that use the linked range.
+It doesn't necessarily mean that there are no linked elements that use that cell range.

 You can remove a frame around a linked range by removing the data link.
 Removing the data link in an Excel range doesn't affect the data in the range.
-To learn more, see Remove data links.
+To remove data links from all linked ranges that have disconnected data links, on the Excel ribbon, go to Insert > think-cell > Tools

 Why are my linked elements indicating a pending update even though the Excel data didn't change?